Books on Creativity

 PicMonkey If you’re a published author trying to navigate marketing yourself, or you’re making your own website, Twitter header, etc. this is for you.
 Free and very easy to use.

 Taking care of your spirit and mental health is essential to an artist’s life.
 Yes, I’m going to make you meditate.
 Even if you have what you call “meditative” practices (running is not meditation, though it can give you some of the benefits of the practice, cooking soup is not meditation, nor is taking a walk - unless you're doing "walking" meditation.
 Only meditation is meditation).
 It has absolutely changed my life and I guarantee it will change yours, too.
 I can’t even begin to tell you how sitting down every day and getting quiet has increased my creative flow, reduced my anxiety, decreased my migraines, increased my energy, caused me to need less sleep, to be less reactive, and oh so much more.
 No fooling.
-I, too, though I couldn't meditate.
+I, too, thought I couldn't meditate.
 That it was impossible.
 I couldn't quiet the chatter in my brain (spoiler alert: even the most practiced meditators have brains that run wild.
 The entire practice is all about that moment when you realize that you have lost your focus and you return to the breath, or your mantra, or whatever else you are using to focus on during your meditation).
 Yes, you can learn to meditate.
 No, it isn't hard.
 Yes, you will be a fucking Zen ninja master....someday.

 For now, here are some great resources: